karthagokul/pyresumize/README.md

     set_education_engine(self, engine):
     set_employer_engine(self, engine):

 Currently the Engine supports PDF and DOCX File extensions .
-Incase if you want to use a different parsing mechanism for a particular type of file, you can extend AbstractFileProcessor and use add_custom_text_processor method to register your text processor.
+Incase if you want to use a different parsing mechanism for a particular type of file, you can extend AbstractFileProcessor and use add_custom_text_processor method to register your own text processing features.

 ## Usage